Explore Options to Help Preserve Your Tooth

 Serving Since 2006

-Eversmile Dental has been part of the Bunbury landscape for almost two decades.
-Founded by Dr. Daniel Tham, our clinic has grown with the town, earning trust through consistency, compassion, and results.
+Founded by Dr. Daniel Tham in 2006, Eversmile Dental has been part of Bunbury for nearly two decades, providing care for local families.
 We’re proud of our history and even more excited about where we’re heading as we continue caring for generations of local families.

 • Gentle Dental Care for Every Generation

 From a toddler’s first visit to helping grandparents maintain healthy gums, we tailor care for every age.
-Our calm approach, flexible appointments, and gentle touch make family visits stress-free.
-We keep things comfortable and tailored to suit your needs because good dental care should feel like home.
+We offer flexible appointment options and a supportive approach to make family visits easier.
+Our goal is to create a welcoming environment where dental care feels familiar and approachable.

 • Personalised Care That Feels Right for You

-You’re not just a number, and we never make you feel like one.
-At Eversmile Dental, we take the time to listen, explain your options, and create a plan that fits your goals.
-Whether you’re nervous, curious, or just want a second opinion, we’ll meet you where you’re at, with zero judgement and total transparency.
+You’re not just a number.
+At Eversmile Dental, we listen carefully, explain your options clearly, and work with you to create a plan that aligns with your goals.
+Whether you’re nervous, curious, or just want a second opinion, we’ll guide you with open communication and informed choices.

 • Driven by Our Values